w3c/i18n-discuss/notes/chinese-client-server.md

 * U+30000-U+3FFFF, i.e., CJK Unified Ideographs Extension G to Extension H, commonly known as the Tertiary Ideographic Plane (TIP)
 * the non-standard Private Use Area (PUA)
 * CJK Compatibility Ideographs in the Basic Multilingual Plane (U+F900-U+FAFF).
 Only 12 of these code points are standard general-purpose Chinese characters.
-* Unicode usually has unassigned code points at the end of each block to deal with urgent Chinese characters until a block is filled and the unassigned code bits of the next block will be used.
+* Unicode usually has unassigned code points at the end of each block.
+These deal with urgent Chinese characters until a block is filled.
+Then the unassigned code points of the next block will be used.

 The current client-side input validation for Chinese is fragmented: